oroinc/documentation/user/back-office/system/entities/manage-entities.rst

 You can delete only *custom* entities that have no records.
 To delete such entities:

 1. Navigate to **System > Entities > Entity Management**.
-2. In the grid on the **All Entities** page, choose the entity you want to delete, click the ellipsis menu at the right end of the corresponding role and then click the |IcDelete| **Delete** icon.
+2. In the grid on the **All Entities** page, choose the entity you want to delete, click the ellipsis menu at the right end of the corresponding role and then click the |Trash-SVG| **Delete** icon.
 3. In the **Deletion Confirmation** dialog box, click **Yes**.
 4. Reload the page when you see the notification about item deletion.